 Yes.
-The two residential facilities also accept W&M Express, credit and cash.
+The two residential facilities accept Dining Dollars, W&M Express, credit and cash.
 Students may use Dining Dollars at residential facilities for an $8 door rate; Faculty/staff receive this rate with a valid Tribe Card.
 The Open Door Rate at residential dining facilities is:

 I have special dietary needs.
 What do I do?

 At W&M Dining we recognize that each person’s diet is considered special.
 Many of our dining options feature fruits, vegetables, lean proteins, and/or whole grains and other wholesome carbohydrates.
 For students with food allergies, the resident dining chefs are trained and knowledgeable about food allergies such as celiac disease, lactose intolerance, nut allergies and more.
 Your dining services dietitian is also available to help you manage your allergy.

-At the Simple Servings station, the only foods served are prepared without gluten, wheat, soy, shellfish, dairy products, eggs, peanuts, or tree nuts.
+At the True Balance station, the only foods served are prepared without gluten, wheat, soy, shellfish, dairy products, eggs, peanuts, or tree nuts.
 Foods are also protected against cross-contact with allergens throughout storage, preparation, and service.
-All customers need to take a clean plate at Simple Servings to avoid cross-contact.
+All customers need to take a clean plate at True Balance to avoid cross-contact.